Aquaogen/drifty/README.md

 $ npm install -g ionic
 ```

-*Note: For a global install of `-g ionic`, OSX/Linux users may need to prefix the command with `sudo` or can setup [proper file permissions on OSX for npm](http://www.johnpapa.net/how-to-use-npm-global-without-sudo-on-osx/) to install without `sudo`. *

 ## Starting an Ionic App

 ```bash
 $ ionic start myapp [template]
 ```

-Starter templates can either come from a named template, a Github repo, a Codepen, or a local directory.
-A starter template is what becomes the `www` directory within the Cordova project.

 __Named template starters:__